scionproto/scion/doc/ForwardingKeyRollover.md

 `OriginationTime` is problematic because it is rarely decided by the local AS.
 Depending on how beaconing happens upstream, `OriginationTime` can be so far in the past that no forwarding key can be valid for the whole lifetime of the path.
-However, assuming somewhat comparable clocks between BSes and BRs, is is irrelevant if the key is valid for any point in time prior to the moment when the MAC is computed.
+However, assuming somewhat comparable clocks between BSes and BRs, it is irrelevant if the key is valid for any point in time prior to the moment when the MAC is computed.